Nick Dzubnar: College career

 Dzubnar attended California Polytechnic State University, San Luis Obispo from 2011 until 2014, where he played in 46 games.
 There, he started at strong and middle linebacker, totaling 414 total tackles throughout his college career.
 He also accumulated five interceptions, seven forced fumbles, two fumble recoveries, and five sacks.
 While at Cal Poly, he majored in construction management.

 Dzubnar enrolled at Cal Poly in 2011, and redshirted his first year.
 As a redshirt freshman, he played in all 11 games, starting two.
 He totaled 24 total tackles, 14 solo stops, one forced fumble, and one interception.
 He tallied a season high ten total tackles and one forced fumble at South Alabama, and nine tackles against Eastern Washington.
 He also returned three kickoffs for a total of 34 yards.

 Dzubnar led the Mustangs in tackles, totaling 107 throughout his sophomore season.
 He finished with 61 solo stops and 46 assisted tackles, including a season high of 15 against Weber State.
-He tallied over ten tackles in four separate contests: UC Davis, Sacramento State, Eastern Washington, and Sam Houston St. Against UC Davis, he recorded his lone sack of the season and 2.5 tackles for loss.
+He tallied over ten tackles in four separate contests: UC Davis, Sacramento State, Eastern Washington, and Sam Houston State Against UC Davis, he recorded his lone sack of the season and 2.5 tackles for loss.
 Dzubnar also forced one fumble and recovered two against Sacramento State, returning one fumble 58 yards for a touchdown.
 Against Northern Arizona, he forced one fumble and returned an interception for a touchdown.
 He also tallied five pass breakups throughout the season.

 Beginning in the fall of 2013, Dzubnar was selected to the College Football Performance Awards watch list for linebackers, and also made the transition to strong side linebacker.
 For a second consecutive year, Dzubnar was the Mustangs leading tackler, ending the season with 112 tackles.
 His junior season performance earned him the No. 8 all-time rank single season tackles at Cal Poly, and No. 8 leading tackler in the Big Sky Conference.
 Dzubnar tallied 7 tackles for lost yardage, one sack, six pass deflections, one interception, three quarterback hurries, and three forced fumbles.
 He recorded a season high 14 tackles against Colorado State, 13 tackles at UC Davis, and 12 against Yale and Montana.
 He finished his junior season with six games with over ten tackles, and earned third-team All-Big Sky and College Sports Madness All-American honors.

 At the beginning of his senior season, Dzubnar returned to middle linebacker.
 Before the season, he was named to the 2014 All-Big Sky Conference Preseason Team and the College Football Performance Awards watch list for linebackers for the second straight year.
 He finished with 167 total tackles, of which 73 were solo stops.
 In all but two games, Dzubnar recorded double-digit tackles.
 He tallied 9.5 tackles for losses, three sacks, and two interceptions returned for 53 yards.
 He had a record setting performance against Sacramento State, finishing with 19 total tackles, of which five were solo, 0.5 sacks, and one interception returned for 38 yards.